Dale Edwin Jackman

 Dale was especially proud of his nieces Denise, Desiree and Barb who operated schools of dance and he would always attend their recitals.
 He followed his father’s example in his love of gardening and flowers.
 In loving memory of his mother, he annually presented a scholarship to a Vanier grad student.

 Heartfelt thanks to the management and staff of Providence Place for the excellent care is extended by the Jackman family.
 Thanks is also extended to Wanda Campbell, Gloria Chartier and Dale Holmberg who attended to his care, as well as to many other life-long friends for their kindnesses.

-Due to Covid-19 restrictions, a service to honour Dale will be held at a later date.
+A Graveside Service will be held on Friday, November 5th, 2021 at 2:00 p.m. in Rosedale Cemetery with Father George Thattuparampil officiating.
 In lieu of flowers, donations in Dale’s name may be made to the Moose Jaw Food Bank, 306 Fairford St W, Moose Jaw, SK S6H 1V3.

 A quote from a tribute as “Citizen of the Year”: Dale Jackman understood that no man is an island and the links provided by active participation in the community serve to create a compassionate and stable society.

 Arrangements are entrusted to Moose Jaw Funeral Home, 268 Mulberry Lane.
 Andrew Pratt Funeral Director 306-693-4550